VietCPQ94/react-signify/README.md

 ### reset

-Tool to restore the default value.
+Tool allows to restore the default value.

 ```tsx
 import { signify } from 'react-signify';